 After all, a pandemic once considered a “great equalizer” soon turned out to be anything but.

 Disparities along income and racial lines have persisted in vaccination campaigns.
 In the United States, for example, Black Americans have received the vaccine at half the rate of white Americans, and the disparity is even larger for Hispanic Americans.
 Globally, rich countries have ordered almost all of the currently available vaccines, meaning that the average citizen in a high-income country is much more likely to receive a vaccine than a health care worker or high-risk citizen in lower-income countries.

-in authorities and medical institutions are the most willing to be vaccinated, and this may adversely affect marginalized communities.
+It is also likely that demographic groups with higher levels of trust in authorities and medical institutions are the most willing to be vaccinated, and this may adversely affect marginalized communities.
 A recent study found that Black Americans – who have legitimate reasons to distrust the medical establishment – were the least likely of any racial group in the U.S. to say they’d get vaccinated against the coronavirus.